Hospital-Da-Luz-Learning-Health/MLCatolica25/Final Project/README.md

 Hyperglycemia management in a hospital setting has a strong impact in patients clinical outcomes, namely in both morbidity and mortality.
 This has set a formal protocol of glucose targets within Intensive Care Units (ICU).
 However, this is still not the case for non-ICU patient admissions.
 The database here presented aims to examine historical patterns of diabetes care in patients with diabetes admitted to several US hospitals.
 Specifically, it was build to discover if there are any markers of attention to diabetes care in a large number of individuals identified as having a diagnosis of diabetes mellitus.
 [1]
 In this project, you are expected to train a machine learning model that can predict a clinical outcome measure, in this case re-admission within 30 days after a diabetic encounter discharge.

+[1] Beata Strack, Jonathan P. DeShazo, Chris Gennings, Juan L. Olmo, Sebastian Ventura, Krzysztof J. Cios, and John N. Clore, “Impact of HbA1c Measurement on Hospital Readmission Rates: Analysis of 70,000 Clinical Database Patient Records,” BioMed Research International, vol. 2014, Article ID 781670, 11 pages, 2014.

 ## The data set

-“The data set represents 10 years (1999-2008) of clinical care at 130 US hospitals and integrated delivery networks.
+“The [data set](https://archive.ics.uci.edu/dataset/296/diabetes+130-us+hospitals+for+years+1999-2008) represents 10 years (1999-2008) of clinical care at 130 US hospitals and integrated delivery networks.
 It includes over 20 features representing patient and hospital outcomes.
 Information was extracted from the database for encounters that satisfied the following criteria:
 1. It is an inpatient encounter (a hospital admission).
 2. It is a diabetic encounter, that is, one during which any kind of diabetes was entered to the system as a diagnosis.
 3. The length of stay was at least 1 day and at most 14 days.